-The wage for adult students is the A hourly wage, including general function supplement, cf. Section 10.
+The wage for adult students is d wage (other horticultural and plant nursery workers) incl. general function supplement.

 Students who receive a wage as adults must also receive the usual payment of contributions to the occupational pension when the conditions for this are met.